TTC Frequently Asked Questions

 Is the TTC certificate equivalent to certification from my own country or another country?

 One important thing to note is that all TTC courses may be taken for graduate credit.
-These credits may be taken course by course or may me applied toward a master’s degree in multidisciplinary studies with Buffalo State SUNY in the USA.
-The only requirement is an undergraduate degree in any area, from most countries.
+These credits may be taken course by course or may me applied toward a master’s degree in multidisciplinary studies with SUNY Buffalo in the USA.
+One requirement is an undergraduate degree in any area, from most countries.
 With the right combination of courses, these can add up to state certification requirements in several countries.
 A potential state certificate is embedded in the TTC courses.
+It is vital that participants interested in earning graduate credit towards the SUNY Masters or for non-degree seeking credit, be accepted into the program BEFORE they begin their TTC course.

 I’m a teacher and have a degree in something other than teaching.
 Can I still get my certificate of international teaching with the TTC?

-Yes, if you complete six courses with the TTC, you will be awarded the TTC's Certificate of International School Teaching.
+Yes, if you complete four courses with the TTC, you will be awarded the TTC's Certificate of International School Teaching, and if you complete six courses with the TTC, you will be awarded the TTC's Certificate of Advanced International School Teaching.

 What are the benefits of a TTC certificate?
 How do I get the certificate?
 How long will it take?

-Participants who successfully complete six (6) courses will receive the Certificate of International School Teaching.
+Participants who successfully complete four (4) or six (6) courses will receive the Certificate of International School Teaching or Certificate of Advanced International School Teaching respectively.
 The certificate will be a recognition of engagement in training designed particularly for teachers working in the international school setting.
-Taking 2 courses per summer, the TTC's Certificate program can be completed in as early as 3 summers.
+Taking 2 courses per summer, the TTC's Certificate program can be completed in as early as 2 summers.

 Is the certificate recognized as a teacher certification for a state in the US?

-No. US teacher certification is granted only by each state and all states have different requirement.
+No. US teacher certification is granted only by each state and all states have different requirements.
 You will need to contact that state directly to inquire on the procedure to apply for U.S. teacher certification.
-With the exception of Virginia, you must be US citizen.
+With the exception of Virginia, you must be a US citizen.

-What is the difference between the TTC and the PTC curriculum courses?
+What is the difference between the TTC and the PTC Curriculum courses (or other TTC/ TLI and PTC courses)?

-The PTC curriculum course focuses primarily on the leadership of the curriculum process.
-It provides the big picture, an overview of an effective written curriculum, but then deals with how we get it in place, monitored.
+The PTC Curriculum course focuses primarily on the leadership of the curriculum process.
+It provides the big picture, an overview of an effective written curriculum, but then deals with how we get it in place, and monitored.

 What type of background or degree is required to attend TTC courses?
 Do you accept people with degrees and work in fields other that education?

 The TTC is dedicated to professional development for those currently teaching or are about to teach in international schools.
-We do not have a specific program for those who are not yet in teaching, although it is possible to take a master degree in Multidisciplinary studies through our program.
-The only requirement would be an undergraduate degree in any area.
+We do not have a specific program for those who are not yet in teaching, although it is possible to take a Master degree in Multidisciplinary studies through SUNY Buffalo and our program.
+One requirement would be an undergraduate degree in any area.
 All TTC courses are oriented to the international setting and you would need to feel comfortable with that orientation in each course.

 I teach at in the US public school system (or I’m retired from the US public school system).
 I am interested in teaching abroad.
 Do I qualify for one of your courses?